-All AEs occurring from the time the subject signs the ICF until 30 days after the last dose of study medication must be recorded on the eCRF.
-Treatment-emergent AEs and all SAEs that occur during the treatment period and up to 30 days after the last administration of radium-223 dichloride/placebo must be reported on the appropriate eCRF.
+All AEs occurring from the time the subject signs the ICF until 30 days after the last dose of study medications must be recorded on the eCRF.
+Treatment-emergent AEs and all SAEs that occur during the treatment period and up to 30 days after the last administration of study treatments must be reported on the appropriate eCRF.

-All SAEs that occur during the treatment period and up to 30 days after the last administration of radium-223/placebo must immediately (within 24 hours of the Investigator's awareness) be reported in the appropriate eCRF.
+All SAEs that occur during the treatment period and up to 30 days after the last administration of study treatments must immediately (within 24 hours of the Investigator's awareness) be reported in the appropriate eCRF.
 If more than one AE occurs, each event should be recorded separately.
 All AEs and SAEs are to be followed until resolved or as clinically required.

-All AEs and SAEs occurring beyond 30 days after the last dose of study treatment must be documented and reported if considered to be related to study medication or to study-related procedures.
+All AEs and SAEs occurring beyond 30 days after the end of study treatment must be documented and reported if considered to be related to study medications or to study related procedures.